justinhjy1004/Patient_V/README.md

 This is Vaccination Model that we developed that complements the Patient Zero Vaccination Model, with realistic distribution of vaccination and the resulting outcomes such as deaths, hospitalization etc.

 ### 03 Patient 0
-This is the Patient Zero vaccination model as described in the paper below.
+This is the Patient Zero vaccination model as described in the paper Patient_Zero.pdf